File: UtilityTest\AsyncLazyTests.cs

 using Xunit;

-namespace Microsoft.CodeAnalysis.UnitTests
+namespace Microsoft.CodeAnalysis.UnitTests;

 [Trait(Traits.Feature, Traits.Features.AsyncLazy)]

-public partial class AsyncLazyTests
+public sealed partial class AsyncLazyTests

 {